 Common Reading Program

-Scholarship Essay prompts available here on the website.
-New first-year students at SCSU and students who are part of the SCTCC Connections Program can win a scholarship for SCSU tuition and fees for Spring 2014.
+New first-year students at SCSU and students who are part of the SCTCC Connections Program can win a scholarship for SCSU tuition and fees for Spring 2015.
 Scholarships range from $125-$500.
 Four copies of student essays are due at 4pm in CH 208, the Office of Academic Initiatives, University College.

 Program Description and Goals